Ramparts of Senlis: Vestiges

 The bastion of the Porte de Meaux, also known as the bastion Saint-Vincent, is perhaps the most imposing element that remains of the medieval enclosure; however it does date from the modern era.
-It was built in 1544 under Jean-François de La Rocque de Roberval, charged by François I with completing they city's defenses.
+It was built in 1544 under Jean-François de La Rocque de Roberval, charged by François I with completing the city's defenses.
 In 1619, the archer's community received permission to establish a butt on this bastion, in return for an annual payment of four livres, ten sols tournois.
 The bastion can be seen from Rue du moulin Saint-Étienne, behind private gardens, especially when the trees have lost their leaves.
 It can also be seen from a different angle on the Rue de Meaux.

 The rempart des Otages (Hostages' Rampart) corresponds to the boulevard des Otages (Boulevard of the Hostages), named for the hostages who were decapitated in the April 19, 1418 siege of Senlis.
 Boulevard des Otages goes from the site of the former porte de Paris, at the intersection of the Paris road and the old Paris road, to the western end of rue de la montagne Saint-Aignan (Mount St Aignan Street).
 From this point, incidentally the location of the plate-forme du Montauban (see below), the boulevard is named boulevard du Montauban.
 Le boulevard des Otages was built on the crown of the rampart and this is why the unprepared visitor might search in vain for the rampart.
 It was also built over the moat of the first medieval rampart The bridge over the Nonette leading to the Paris gate is the only place where it is possible to contemplate the rampart from outside: all the land below it is privately owned.
 The preserved section of the rempart is 250m long, measured from the boulevard.
 For this reason, nothing remains between the Porte de Paris and the elbow of the boulevard where it deviates towards the north-east.
 The wall overlooking the river can be considered part of the ramparts only to a point.